Frequently Asked Questions

 Is there a similar league for high school boys?

 VYI supports its own league for high school boys because there is usually greater interest among the boys then the girls.
-VYI usually fields 14 teams for boys high school play.
+VYI usually fields 30-40 teams for boys high school play between the 2 leagues.

 What is the difference in County and House basketball?